Slutty Vegan: Locations

+In 2023, the restaurant had 11 locations in Georgia, New York City, Birmingham, Ala., and Dallas, with plans to open more, including locations in Baltimore.
 As of April 2023, the chain has five locations in the Metro Atlanta area and a plant-based bar, Bar Vegan.
 Cole also recently opened restaurants in Athens and Columbus, Georgia, Birmingham, Alabama, and Brooklyn and Harlem in New York City.
 There are also plans to open a new location once every month in 2023, in a different city.
 During the fall 2023 semester, a location is scheduled to open on the Spelman College campus.

 The chain has a mobile food truck, which hosts pop-ups at various locations in the South.